perforce/datapushgateway/README.md

 ## Detailed Installation Instructions

 #### Create a DataPushGateway Bot User:

 1. Create a new user (e.g., `bot_HRA_instance_monitor`) on your Perforce server for DataPushGateway to use.
 This user will be responsible for submitting changes.
-    This user should be part of a Service user group without a Timeout set to Unlimited
+    This user should be part of a user group with the Timeout set to Unlimited
 2. Ensure this user/group has the necessary permissions to create and submit changes to the depot.

-#### Create a Perforce Client:
+#### Create a Perforce Client Workspace:

-1. Set up a Perforce client for the bot user.
+1. Set up a Perforce client workspace for the bot user.
 Here’s an example client specification:

     ```
     Client: bot_HRA_instance_monitor_ws